rht-labs/tech-exercise/docs/6-secret-management-in-saap/6-lets-deploy.md

         REVIEW_API=$(oc get route review --template='{{ .spec.host }}' -n <TENANT>-dev)

-3. Make a curl request on the url copied in the previous step.
-You should recieve a similar response as below.
+3. Make a curl request on the URL copied in the previous step.
+You should get a similar response as below.

     --Add Image--